Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/09-debug-walkthrough/Debug3_hw.md

 ![alt text](images/aie_cl_run.png">
 -->

-## Limitations of Source Code Debug on Hardware
+## Limitations of the Source Code Debug on Hardware

 1. There are maximum four breakpoints available for each tile.
-One of these four breakpoints is assigned to first line of main() by default and can be cleared and then assigned to other lines during debug.
+One of these four breakpoints is assigned to first line of `main()` by default and can be cleared and then assigned to other lines during debug.
-2. Due to compiler, `-O0` option is not supported, non-sequential execution when stepping through source code is expected.
+2. Because the compiler, `-O0` option is not supported, non-sequential execution when stepping through source code is expected.
-3. If an individual kernel is highlighted, select resume button to continue execution until next breakpoint or blocked to wait for I/O. If the beamformer design is highlighted, select resume button to resume all kernels execution until meet each kernel's breakpoint or blocked  waiting for each kernel's I/O operation.
+3. If an individual kernel is highlighted, select the resume button to continue execution until the next breakpoint or blocked to wait for I/O. If the beamformer design is highlighted, select the resume button to resume all kernels execution until meet each kernel's breakpoint or blocked waiting for each kernel's I/O operation.
-4. Due to compiler optimization, some variables' values are stored in registers.
+4. Because of the compiler optimization, some variables' values are stored in registers.
 "N/A" is shown in the variables view for those optimized variables' values.
-Limitations from <a href="Debug2_ai.md">AI Engine debug with AIE emulator</a> applies.
+Limitations from [AI Engine debug with AIE emulator](./Debug2_ai.md) applies.
 5. `printf()` is not supported in hardware debug.

 # Support

 GitHub issues will be used for tracking requests and bugs.
-For questions go to [support.xilinx.com](https://support.xilinx.com/).
+For questions, go to [support.xilinx.com](https://support.xilinx.com/).

 <p class="sphinxhide" align="center"><sub>Copyright © 2020–2023 Advanced Micro Devices, Inc</sub></p>